ferqui/SIXCFJ/README.md

 <a href="https://youtu.be/UIcNs9Nyqnc"> <img src="https://github.com/sixcfj/SIXCFJ/blob/master/Memoria/img/DemoVideo.PNG"></a>
 </p>

+About the songs, we can't share them due to copyright issues, but we encourage you to test it with your own music.

 ## Mentions
 We would like to thanks maniacbug for creating this library, it was really helpful for our project. https://github.com/maniacbug/StandardCplusplus .